learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 get_mode(height)
 ```

 So the mode value is much lower than our mean and median calculated earlier.
 What do you make of this?
 The answer to that could be subjective and depends on the problem. i.e. If your problem is to identify sizes for garments that would sell the most, you can not disregard mode.
-However, if you want to get an idea about the general or typical height of individuals, you can probably still do with median and average.
+However, if you want to get an idea about the general or typical height of individuals, you can probably still do that with the median and the average.

 To get an even clearer picture, We know we need to see how much the values deviate from the central values we have identified.
 We have seen variance and standard deviation before as measures of such dispersion.
-Let's have a go at these to strengthen our understanding around this data.
+Let's have a go at these to strengthen our understanding of this data.

-## Calculate Variance
+## Calculating the Variance

-The formula for variance, has been shown earlier as:
+The formula for variance has been shown earlier as:

-$$ \LARGE \sigma^2 = \frac{1}{n} \sum_{i=1}^{n}(x_i - \bar{x})^2 $$
+$$ \Large \sigma^2 = \frac{1}{n} \sum_{i=1}^{n}(x_i - \bar{x})^2 $$

 You are required to write a function In the cell below, that takes an array of numbers as input and returns the variance of the sample as output.